 As part of Exercise Talon Hydra at STANTA (Stanford Training Area) in Norfolk, personnel from 3 Regiment Army Air Corps and reservist units have been sharpening their skills in Forward Arming and Refuelling.

-It is the last time they are training with the current model of the helicopter as the new, "state-of-the-art" AH-64E Apaches are set to be introduced later this year.
+It is the last push of training with the current model of the helicopter as the new, "state-of-the-art" AH-64E Apaches are set to be introduced later this year.

 Lieutenant Colonel Nick English, Commanding Officer of 3 Regiment Army Air Corps - the first regiment that will receive the upgraded helicopters - said: "The new ones they look like an Apache, they smell like an Apache, they fly like an Apache – but under the hood they are state-of-the-art, brand new off the production line.